sublimino/nodepdx.github.com/proposals/parallax-animation-from-spaghetti-to-rotoscope_dave-turissini.md

 ## Bio

 Dave loves to animation things!
 He has been working with the web since the <font> tag was bleeding edge technology, and ever since then has strived to push the limits of what can be done in the browser.
-When not animation DOM nodes, Dave can probably be found in a coffee shop or out on the hiking trail.
+When not animating DOM nodes, Dave can probably be found in a coffee shop or out on the hiking trail.

 ## Links